ruanbekker/knowledge-sharing/aws-support/elasticsearch/README.md

 ## Snapshots

-:question: |

 #### Definition of an Amazon Elasticsearch Snapshot:

-:white_check_mark: | Snapshots are backups of a cluster's data and state.
+`>` Snapshots are backups of a cluster's data and state.
 State includes cluster settings, node information, index settings, and shard allocation.

 Q) A snapshot `snapshot_weekly` on 2019.05.19 made a 1TB snapshot (let's say this ran 6 hours after the daily snapshot `snapshot_daily` ran with the total size of 1.1TB), will this snapshot also be an incremental one from the daily, so only snapshotted the extra 6 hours after the daily one, and then just keep the metadata of daily vs monthly